While mosquitoes and black flies dine and dash… ticks are uninvited guests that stick around for days.

 When the tick gets comfortable at a suitable feeding spot, it grasps the skin and punctures it.
 The curved teeth and spines on its mouthparts help the tick attach itself firmly.

 Once in, it starts channeling its saliva into the host... and the host’s blood into itself.
 Tick saliva has anesthetic properties; often, the animal or person can’t feel the tick and is unaware of its presence.

 The tick will slowly suck the host’s blood.
-After several days of gluttony, the tick dislodges itself, drops off and says, "ta-ta!".
+After several days of gluttony, the tick dislodges itself and drops off.

 How does a tick transmit infection?